 Did you know that dental plaque hardens into tartar?
-Only a dental professional can remove tartar, which is why you’ll need to schedule teeth cleaning, we use a special tool called a scaler to gently scrape away plaque and tartar.with our office.
-During a
+Only a dental professional can remove tartar, which is why you’ll need to schedule routine teeth cleanings with our office.
+During a teeth cleaning, we use a special tool called a scaler to gently scrape away plaque and tartar.

 We recommend you schedule teeth cleanings and oral examinations at least every 6 months.
 But we may recommend more frequent visits if we need to closely monitor certain oral health conditions, such as gum disease.

 Each patient is different.
 Request an appointment with our office to learn how to best take care of your smile!